-Charlotte, NC – Completely rebuilt and only three years since it’s last major update, the all-new 2015 Toyota Camry is tenaciously shedding it’s conservative image.
-But for a sedan that historically equates more to beige and bland than vivacious and fun, can North America’s best-selling passenger car attract the younger buyer and stave off the hot mid-size sedan competition while maintaining its market dominance?
-A progressive new design and 210-km/hr on the Charlotte Motor Speedway (yes, in a Camry) indicates, yes.
+Charlotte, NC – Completely rebuilt and only three years since its last major update, the all-new 2015 Toyota Camry is tenaciously shedding its conservative image.
+But for a sedan that historically equates to beige and bland more than energetic and fun, can North America’s best-selling passenger car attract the younger buyer and stave off the hot mid-size sedan competition while maintaining its market dominance?
+A progressive new design and 210 km/hr on the Charlotte Motor Speedway (yes, in a Camry) indicates yes.

 Automakers work hard building their brands, encouraging us to buy into their message, and ultimately, to drive away in their product.
 But later reforming those same perceptions to attract a different consumer is perhaps the greater challenge.

-And today, it appears the dependability and value mantra alone are no longer enough, particularly in the typically uninspiring family sedan segment, where consumers are now demanding more flair and personality — from bolder, sportier design and premium interior standards to increased emphasis on driving dynamics and better overall performance.
+Today, it appears the dependability and value mantra alone is no longer enough, particularly in the typically uninspiring family sedan segment, where consumers are now demanding more flair and personality—from bolder, sportier design and premium interior standards to increased emphasis on driving dynamics and better overall performance.

-The market has spoken and car companies are beginning to respond.
-Coupled with a new crop of more brazen, redesigned sedans including the all-new Subaru Legacy, Ford Fusion, and Honda Accord hot on the Camry’s heels, Toyota’s quick decision to reposition their flagship vehicle is probably a good one.
-And frankly, it appears they’re on the right track — taking what works and simply making it better.
+The market has spoken, and car companies are beginning to respond.
+Coupled with a new crop of more daring, redesigned sedans, including the all-new Subaru Legacy, Ford Fusion, and Honda Accord hot on the Camry’s heels, Toyota’s quick decision to reposition their flagship vehicle is probably a good one.
+And frankly, it appears they’re on the right track — taking what works and simply improving it.

-More recently, the Toyota’s first-ever TRD-spec 2020 Camry joined the lineup sporting sleek looks and a 301-hp V6.
+More recently, Toyota’s first-ever TRD-spec 2020 Camry joined the lineup, sporting sleek looks and a 301-hp V6.

 New Camry XSE V6 Sports Model and Hybrid SE Lead the Charge